 Does a kick scooter require a lot of maintenance?

 A kick scooter is very simply to maintain.
 Before every ride I always check tyres for pressure and damage, test the brakes are working and that everything is tight and secure.
 I look at brake adjustment regularly and an annual check of wheel hubs and headset bearings for wear and play.
 None of these tasks are very difficult but if you are not technically minded a local bicycle shop will be able to assist.

 I’m nearly 60 years old.
 Should I ride a kick scooter?

 I’ll start my answer to this question by stating that I’m also approaching 60 years old and I ride a kick scooter.
 Having said that I’m reasonable fit, not overweight, enjoy walking and cross-country mountain biking, and also a bit of coastal fat biking as well.
 My advice would be to take it easy at first, consult your doctor if you have health issues or are overweight and don’t bother about what other people think.

 Can I ride a kick scooter in the pavement?

 Here in Scotland we have something called the Scottish Access Code that allows you to walk, cycle, canoe and ride a horse just about anywhere within reason.
-You cannot ride a bicycle on the pavement but you can ride on a footpath, trail, road or the like.
+You cannot ride a bicycle on the pavement but you can ride on a footpath, trail, road, path or the like.
 Kick scooters are not mentioned, though if you follow the guidelines in the Scottish Access Code for other modes of transport and use some common sense, I think scooting on the pavement should not cause any issues.
-Giving way to pedestrians is always a good idea.
-Note, just my personal opinion, not legal advice and laws outside Scotland may be different.
+Always giving way to pedestrians is a good idea.
+Note, this is just my personal opinion, not legal advice and laws outside Scotland may be different.

 What is so good about kick scooting?